-- progress against agreed project milestones - project expenditure, including expenditure of grant funds - contributions of participants directly related to the project.
+- progress against agreed project milestones - project expenditure, including expenditure of grant funds.

 The amount of detail you provide in your reports should be relative to the project size, complexity and grant amount.

 We will monitor the progress of your project by assessing reports you submit and may conduct site visits to confirm details of your reports if necessary.
 Occasionally we may need to re-examine claims, seek further information or request an independent audit of claims and payments.